Algeria names squad for Nations Cup - Nigeria Today

 Algeria, among the pre-tournament favourites, also left out Carl Medjani, who has been a consistent choice since his debut in 2010.

-Feghouli had featured in just seven league games for his club West Ham United this season and had been subject to speculation over a move back to France.
+Feghouli had featured in just seven league games for his club West Ham United this season and had been subject of speculation over a move back to France.

 The choices by Coach George Leekens came after just one match in charge for the veteran Belgian trainer, appointed only last month after Algeria’s poor start to the 2018 World Cup qualification campaign.